How to Cut a 45-Degree Angle With a Circular Saw (Step-by-Step)

 After you measure and mark the cut line with a speed square, it’s time to place your circular saw on the wood piece.
 You must align the line you drew earlier with the kerf indicator near the saw’s shoe.

 If you look closer, you’ll see that you can choose between two lines: the 0 or the 45-degree option.
-We’re choosing the latter if you want an accurate angle.
+Choose the latter if you’re aiming for an accurate angle.

 cutting 45 degree angle with circular saw